dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 			1. Inductive Reasoning - empirical approach
 			2. Deductive Reasoning - rational approach

+---

 #### Belief
 - What is Belief?
 	- A belief is an internal feeling or idea that something is true, even though that belief may be unproven and irrational
 	- A belief is a simplest form of mental representation and therefore one of the building blocks of the thought process

-	Things we hold to be true
+	- Things we hold to be true
-	Fundamental units of our thought process
+	- Fundamental units of our thought process
-	Everything in mind in form of beliefs
+	- Everything in mind in form of beliefs

-	Not always true
+	- Not always true
-		Eg - No 7 is lucky
+		- Eg - No 7 is lucky
-	Two types
+	- Two types of belief
-		Core - formed through direct experience
+		Core - Strong -> formed through direct experience Peripheral - Weak

-		Peripheral -
+---
 #### Values
 - What are Values?
 	- Values are the standards which helps us to evaluate something or make judgment about how desirable or undesirable that thing is to us. - moral philosophy